vhx/quartz-react/README.md

 );
 ```

+You must also write tests for your component.
+This not only helps prevent regressions, but serves as an additional source of documentation.

 ## Demo UI Components

 Component demo files (`demo/sections/*.jsx`) should export a component containing `<DemoRow>`s.
 These accept an optional `code` prop that's a string of code to display on the right side of the page.